SEEDS-Group/TTSL/docs/language/common/parameters.md

 These are the syntactic elements:

 - The name of the parameter (here `#!ttsl optionalParameter`).
 This can be any combination of upper- and lowercase letters, underscores, and numbers, as long as it does not start with a number.
-However, we suggest to use `#!sds lowerCamelCase` for the names of parameters.
+However, we suggest to use `#!Tsl lowerCamelCase` for the names of parameters.
 - A colon.
 - The [type][types] of the parameter (here `#!ttsl Int`).
 - An equals sign.